pellok/ai-learner/day5.md

 小考：

-Q:explain the difference between a supervised and unsupervised algorithm
+#### Q:Explain the difference between a supervised and unsupervised algorithm

 A: